willfurnass/sheffield_hpc/hpc/modules.rst

 * your home directory
 * a directory shared by your research group

 If you want your own Modules, you typically need to create a hierarchy of directories and files.
 Within a base directory the relative path to a given module file determines the name you need to use to load it.
-See the ``/usr/local/modulefiles`` directories on Bessemer and ShARC to:
+Access the directories stored in the variable $MODULEPATH to:

 * see the files that provide all cluster-wide modules and
 * get an understanding of the (`Tcl <https://www.tcl.tk/>`__) syntax and structure of module files.